mom and son laying in the grass

 Being a mom is a superpower

-Someone shared an article in a group chat recently about a mom wondering if people perceive her as a mother when she’s walking down the street and she hoped not.
+Someone shared an article in a group chat recently about a mom wondering if people perceive her as a mother when she’s walking down the street, and that she hoped they didn’t.
 I don’t feel that way.
 I want everyone to know - I think it’s so fucking cool.
 There’s this idea that people perceive mothers as an expired specimen or something, but that’s just not how I feel.
 I've become more myself since having a child.
 I think being a mom is a superpower.

 Words: Anna Deutsch